BROOKLYN

 This policy will be reviewed and updated or modified as the need arises.

-Digital Accessibility Coordinator: Amy Poland
+Digital Accessibility Coordinator: Adele Fitzgerald

 Digital Accessibility Planning Coordinator: Sherley Beausoleil